KevinH45/Video-Search/README.md

 ### 🟡 Opportunity 🟡
  With remote work, a lot of knowledge transfer and team discourse happens on video calls.
 Calls that are usually recorded on Zoom and archived.
 There is a ton of useful, bite-sized, "tutorial" information trapped in these zoom calls, which if extracted, could lead to companies creating their own "internal Youtubes of how to do XYZ"

+## Notice:
+I rushed this code, so there are probably some errors.
+Feel free to fix them.

 ## Credit:
 - [ShelfDB](https://github.com/nitipit/shelfdb)